Let’s talk about something that instantly transforms a home: color.

 ➞ Just choose according to your tastes, and always sample your paint first.

-And if you need more help choosing your color palette, check out my French Country Design e-book.
+And if you need more help choosing your color palette, check out Tailored Color Palette Made Easy.

 2 thoughts on “The Best French Country Paint Colors from Sherwin Williams & Benjamin Moore”